run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 As per instructions:

+* Make sure mpijob crd doesn't already exist in the cluster prior to the installation. (kubectl delete crd mpijobs.kubeflow.org)
 * Clone tag `v0.2.3` (and not master)
 * `vi mpi-operator/deploy/v1alpha2/mpi-operator.yaml`:
   * search for `mpioperator/mpi-operator:latest` and change it to `mpioperator/mpi-operator:v0.2.3`.